Marduk (band): History

 This line-up of the band, with the exception of Fredrik Andersson departing in 2002 only to be replaced by Emil Dragutinovic, remained largely unscathed, releasing Nightwing, Panzer Division Marduk, La Grande Danse Macabre, and World Funeral, all of which the aforementioned Tägtgren mixed, in 1998, 1999, 2001, and 2003 respectively.
 Nonetheless, attributing his decision to both dissatisfaction with the band's musical direction and the diminishment of interpersonal relations within the band, Legion departed from the band in 2003, followed by B. War the subsequent year.
 Consequently, Legion was replaced by Daniel 'Mortuus' Rostén, renowned for his work within Funeral Mist, while Devo returned to the band, this time assuming the position of bassist.

 In September 2016, Marduk intended to tour the United States with Carach Angren, Rotting Christ, and Necronomicon but was forced to cancel this endeavour as a result of unresolved delays in acquiring visas.
 In late February 2017, Marduk's prospective show at Oakland was cancelled by the venue for fears of security issues after a local anti-fascist group targeted the band and reportedly threatened the venue staff.
-In April of 2018, accusations of neo-Nazi sympathies resurfaced after the news site Dagens ETC published an article revealing that Fredrik Widigs and Daniel Rostén had placed orders from the Nordic Resistance Movement web shop, according to leaked files from NRM servers.
-The band have since denied these accusations, as well as any connection to the Nordic Resistance Movement.
+In April 2018, accusations of neo-Nazi sympathies resurfaced after the news site Dagens ETC published an article alleging that Fredrik Widigs and Daniel Rostén had placed orders from the Nordic Resistance Movement web shop, according to leaked files from NRM servers.
+The band have denied these accusations, as well as any connection to the Nordic Resistance Movement.

 Marduk released their latest studio album, Viktoria, on 22 June 2018.
 In 2019, Devo announced that he was leaving the band to focus on studio work, being replaced by Joel Lindholm in 2020.

+In May 2023, Marduk announced that bassist Joel Lindholm had left the band, after video showed him apparently making a Nazi salute during their performance at Incineration Fest in London.
+Guitarist Morgan Håkansson called the incident "deplorable".
+The band said they were not made aware until after the show, adding that Lindholm was "very drunk" and carried out "a variety of intolerable stage antics".
+The band was booked to play Bangkok, Thailand in 2023.